whirlxd/tycoonapi/README.md

     ```

 ## Usage
  You can call the endpoints using curl or postman.
+ the hosted version of the api can be found at https://tycoonapi.onrender.com/

 The documentation for the endpoints can be found in the [API Endpoints](docs.md) section.

 For example the example curl commands can be found in [examples.md](examples.md)

 To run the tests, use the following command: